NeurodataWithoutBorders/lindi/README.md

 **What is a LINDI file?**

 A LINDI file is a cloud-friendly format for storing scientific data, designed to be compatible with HDF5 and Zarr while offering unique advantages.
-It comes in two types: JSON/text format (.lindi.json) and binary format (.lindi or .lindi.tar).
+It comes in two types: JSON/text format (.lindi.json) and binary format (.lindi.tar).

 In the JSON format, the hierarchical group structure, attributes, and small datasets are stored in a JSON structure, with references to larger data chunks stored in external files (inspired by [kerchunk](https://github.com/fsspec/kerchunk)).
 This format is human-readable and easily inspected and edited.
 On the other hand, the binary format is a .tar file that contains the JSON file along with optional internal data chunks referenced by the JSON file, in addition to external chunks.
 This format allows for efficient cloud storage and random access.